 - 1. Using the pull tab, disconnect the battery cable from the system board, if it is not previously disconnected. - 2.
-Remove the four screws (M2x4) that secure the battery to the palm-rest and keyboard assembly.

-3. Lift the battery at a 45 degree angle and remove it from the palm-rest and keyboard assembly.
+Remove the four screws (M2x4) that secure the battery to the palm-rest and keyboard assembly. - 3.
+Remove the three screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
+Lift the battery off the palm-rest and keyboard assembly.